Cognigy/Documentation/docs/en/docs/ai/tools/node-search.md

 </figure>

 ???+ info "Tip: Toggle Search Icon"
     In order to close the Node Search input field without resetting the search text, click on the *Search Icon* in the chart editor toolbar again.
-Doing this toggles the node highlighting.
+Doing this toggles the Node highlighting.

 Futher, when a highlighted Node is opened, the field that has the match will have its label highlighted.